DeclanChidlow/vale.rocks/src/pages/index.md

 <script type="module" src="/assets/scripts/graph.js"></script>
 <script>
     const hour = new Date().getHours();
-    const period = hour >= 4 && hour < 6 ? " in these early hours" : hour >= 7 && hour < 12 ? " this pleasant morning" : hour >= 12 && hour < 14 ? " this beautiful midday" : hour >= 13 && hour < 16 ? " this delightful afternoon" : hour >= 16 && hour < 20 ? " on such a fine evening" : hour >= 20 && hour < 23 ? " this peaceful night" : " at these late hours";
+    const period =
+        hour >= 4 && hour < 6
+            ? " in these hours of the sun's first blush" : hour >= 6 && hour < 12
+                ? " this effulgent morn"
+                : hour >= 12 && hour < 13
+                    ? " this beautiful midday"
+                    : hour >= 13 && hour < 16
+                        ? " this ambrosial post meridiem"
+                        : hour >= 16 && hour < 20
+                            ? " on this vespertine eventide"
+                            : hour >= 20 && hour < 23
+                                ? " this sidereal nocturne"
+                                : " at these late hours";
     document.getElementById("period").textContent = period;
 </script>